alectrocute/UnboundBL/README.md

 ### Removing
 `8) Shell` mode via SSH, or web-based package manager, I suppose.

-`$ pkg remove os-UnboundBL-devel-0.2`
+`$ pkg remove os-UnboundBL-devel-1.0`

-#### Currently at version: ` devel-0.2`  on Aug.
-30, 2018
+#### Currently at version: ` devel-1.0`  on March 12, 2019

 Special thanks to [Devin Ortner](https://devinstechblog.com/block-ads-with-dns-in-opnsense/) for his awesome blog post, which helped kickstart this project.
+OPNsense contributor @mimugmail for his awesome critique and help.
 And of course, the Unbound DNS & OPNsense team.
 You guys are 'da real MVPs.